 Diskpart, a Windows command line tool for managing partitions and disks, can erase data on a drive and return it to an uninitialized state.
 A full guide on using Diskpart to wipe all data on your drive is here.

 Follow these steps to delete partitions in OSX:

-- Ensure the SSD is connected and is not the boot drive - In Finder, go to Utilities and open the Disk Utility - Highlight the SSD, and go to the Partition tab - Under Partition Layout, select 1 Partition - Click on Options... and make sure that GUID Partition Table is selected. - Click on Apply to create a single large partition on the SSD. - After the partition is created, click on it so it becomes highlighted.
+- Ensure the SSD is connected to your Mac and is not the boot drive - In Finder, go to Utilities and open Disk Utility - Highlight the SSD in the left column and go to the Partition tab - Under Partition Layout, select 1 Partition - Click on Options... and make sure that GUID Partition Table is selected. - Click on Apply to create a single large partition on the SSD. - After the partition is created, click on it so it becomes highlighted.
 Click the minus sign (-) to remove the partition.

-If you see performance loss following one of these processes, you will need to let the drive sit idle for an extended period to allow an in-built function called Garbage Collection to clean all the cells and effectively prepare the drive for re-use.
+If you see performance loss following one of these processes, you will need to let the drive sit idle for an extended period to allow a built-in function called Garbage Collection to clean all the cells and prepare the drive for re-use.